Northside Elementary closing for two weeks

 "It didn't make sense to have on-site instruction and we want to try to stop the spread of this in the building as best we can and this is our best option now," he said.

-Although the school serves both prekindergarten and kindergarten students, as of Saturday only kindergarten students will be attending virtual school, Wiggins said.
+Although the school serves both prekindergarten and kindergarten students, only kindergarten students will be attending virtual school, Wiggins said.
+The school's prekindergarten program is an Arkansas Better Chance preschool and ABC rules prohibit students from attending school virtually, Patrick said.

-The school will be contacting parents on Sunday or Monday with information on technology device pick-up, the release states.
-Students can also continue receiving meals by using the meal request form on the district's website.
-Meals are distributed daily at Bob Henry Park, the release states.
+Drive-through events to distribute electronic devices took place on Monday and Tuesday, Patrick said.
+Parents can also pick up devices at the school office, he said.

+As of the end of the day Monday, the district reported one active positive case among students and 14 active cases among employees across the district, according to the school's website, siloamschools.com.
+Sixty-seven students and 27 staff members were in quarantine after being identified as possible close contacts.

 "The district will continue to work in conjunction with ADH and DESE in an effort to provide the safest environment possible for on-site instruction," the release states.
 "The health and safety of our students and staff will always be a priority for SSSD.
 Thank you for your continued support."